jfung53/nyc-pool-closures/README.md

 # NYC public pool closures

-This project visualizes data about NYC's public pool closures in the summer of 2024.
-It was inspired by this [Gothamist article](https://gothamist.com/news/these-nyc-pools-kept-closing-last-summer-after-people-pooped-in-them) which maps the total number of hours each pool was closed for cleaning after level 1 and level 2 incidents.
+This project visualizes data about NYC's public pool closures from 2023-2024.
+After seeing this [Gothamist article](https://gothamist.com/news/these-nyc-pools-kept-closing-last-summer-after-people-pooped-in-them) which maps the total number of hours each pool was closed for cleaning after poop incidents, I wanted to find out more, especially since the pool I go to the most was a giant brown dot on the map.

-One thing stood out to me immediately: larger pools were closed for more hours, but pool size and visitor numbers were not included in their analysis.
-Having been to a few pools around the city I knew there was data on attendance and capacity.
-I've seen pool employees with handheld clickers counting visitors and I was once shocked to see a sign outside of the Red Hook Pool stating a maximum capacity of 1,716 people.
-I've never seen it that full, but have seen smaller pools with swimmers lined up outside when they've reached capacity.
-So, what else can the city's open data tell us about pools?

 ## Data sources